 - Elevation: 10,560′-14,003′ (+ 3,443) / 3,281m- 4,268m (+1,049m)

-From the trailhead hike up through the forest for about .5 mile.
-Cross a small stream and follow the switchbacks on a steep hillside.
-Near 11,700, there’s an excellent view of The Three Apostles.
+From the trail-head hike up through the forest for about .5 mile.
+Cross a small stream and follow the numerous switchbacks on a steep hillside.
+Near 11,700, there’s an excellent view of The Three Apostles, all 13,000′ mountains.
 The trail eventually turns east, approaching a high basin northwest of Huron.

-Hike out of the basin onto Huron’s upper slopes onto the crest of the north ridge.
+Hike out of the basin onto the upper slopes and eventually crest the north ridge.
 Follow the trail west onto Huron’s northwest face and ascend a steep, rocky pitch before returning (left) to the crest of the north ridge.
-Once you’re on the north ridge again, walk up to the summit!
+Once you’re on the north ridge again, hike a short ways to the summit and enjoy the amazing views.

-On July 9, 1994, a Flight for Life Aérospatiale Eurocopter AS350 rescue helicopter crashed on Huron Peak at approximately 12,200 feet while attempting to rescue a female hiker who had suffered a broken ankle.
+On July 9, 1994, a Flight for Life Aérospatiale Eurocopter AS350 rescue helicopter crashed at approximately 12,200 feet while attempting to rescue a female hiker who had suffered a broken ankle.